FazalLabBCM/FazalLabPipelines/docs/DownloadRawData.md

 9. Create a new file called `download.sh`, paste the copied content into the file, and save.
 10. Right click on the file, select "Properties", check all of the Execute (or X) boxes under "Permissions" (this will give the computer permission to run the code), and click "OK".
-11. Open your command prompt (Windows) or terminal (Apple) and sign in to the TACO cluster.
+11. Open your command prompt (Windows) or terminal (Mac) and sign in to the TACO cluster.
 12. Make sure you are in the same folder as the file you just created (you should see "download.sh" listed when you run the `ls` command).
 13. Run the command `sbatch --time=UNLIMITED download.sh` (it will submit a batch job for the